-Plot A and the Leas Lift Square are the latest stage in the Seafront Development in Folkestone.
+Plot A and the Leas Lift Square are another new stage in the Seafront Development in Folkestone.
 These proposals have been presented to the public for feedback as part of the continuing improvements in the Harbour and Seafront area.
 Since 2004, the Harbour and parts of Folkestone Seafront have been owned by the Folkestone Harbour and Seafront Development Company.
 Extensive renovation and refurbishments have gone on to ensure that this historic part of our town continues to play a vital role in day-to-day living for residents and visitors to Folkestone.

 The Harbour Arm has become one of Kent’s major visitor attractions, with more than 2.3 million visits happening a year.
 The significant renovations have been authentic and in sympathy with the historical narrative of the town.
 There is a keen interest in keeping the area protected from the sea and salt-water by using rust-proof fixtures and fittings, and extensive protection against high tides and sea-level rises.

 As part of the planning permission obtained in 2015, there is provision for up to 1000 new homes within this development.
 These properties will sit on the land bordering the beach, to the west of the Harbour Arm.

 Work has started on Shoreline – Plot B – which aims to be open for sales in late 2022.
 Plot A and Leas Lift Square is the area to the west of Shoreline, near the Lower Leas Coastal Park.
 Plot A will deliver 13 new apartments, with panoramic views of the Channel and Folkestone.
 There will be space within for residential and visitor parking.
 Each property will offer a generous balcony and extensive terraces.
 This property will be the first seen from the Lower Leas Coastal Park and will be in keeping with the environment and ambiance of the park which will continue on to the Harbour and Seafront area.

 the leas lift